Madonna Rehabilitation Hospital

 Click here to download Madonna’s Tracheostomy Tube weaning protocol.

 Guest Presenters for Passy Muir Special Event Webinars:

 Interdisciplinary Decision-Making with Patients Requiring Tracheostomy and Mechanical Ventilation.

 Patients with respiratory failure and distress are now surviving with the help of medical advances including tracheostomy tubes and mechanical ventilation.
-This course will provide clinical education on a model of an interdisciplinary flow chart that outlines a protocol providing objective criteria for patient tolerance of a Passy-Muir closed position one-way valve, a critical step in the assessment of the patient’s speech, voice and swallowing.
-Read more...
+This course will provide clinical education on a model of an interdisciplinary flow chart that outlines a protocol providing objective criteria for patient tolerance of a Passy Muir® bias-closed position one-way valve, a critical step in the assessment of the patient’s speech, voice and swallowing.
+To view the course, click here.

 According to the National Spinal Cord Injury Statistical Center, there are approximately 12,000 new spinal cord injuries (SCI) in the U.S. each year.
 Regardless of the level of injury, respiratory function is compromised.
-This course will identify the four primary pulmonary impairments of a high spinal cord injury and demonstrate the role of the Passy-Muir Valve in their prevention and treatment.
-We will examine the use of the Passy-Muir Valve in successfully weaning patients with SCI from the ventilator and/or tracheostomy tube.
-Read more...
+This course will identify the four primary pulmonary impairments of a high spinal cord injury and demonstrate the role of the Passy Muir® Valve in their prevention and treatment.
+We will examine the use of the Passy Muir® Valve in successfully weaning patients with SCI from the ventilator and tracheostomy tube.
+To view the course, click here.